joanadecastro/joanadecastro/README.md

 **Context & Objectives → Strategy & Direction → Design & Development → Validation & Delivery**

-This allows me to work across the complete digital product process — understanding the problem, defining the visual and functional direction, designing the interface and bringing it through implementation and validation.
+This allows me to work across the digital product process — understanding the problem, defining the visual and functional direction, designing the interface and bringing it through implementation and validation.

 I use **AI-assisted tools where they add value to the workflow**, supporting faster exploration, development and iteration while maintaining control over UX, visual quality and implementation decisions.